ebelnikola/GILT_TNR_R/Readme.md

 All the source code is licensed under the MIT license, as described in the file LICENSE.

+## TODO:

+- warning about AbstractAlgebra.mul!
+- warnings in initial_tensor function
+- on my laptop, sometimes, svd in trg step does not converge.
+That can be fixed by normalizing a tensor before doing svd.

 ## Installation

 1. Install Python3 with NumPy and SciPy packages.
 An easy way to do this is to use [anaconda](https://www.anaconda.com/download/).